muneebzain/ProspectFlow-AI-Backend/README.md

   "status": "new"
 }

+Generate Outreach

+{
+  "channel": "multi",
+  "tone": "professional"
+}

+Analyze Reply

+{
+  "reply_text": "This looks interesting.
+Can you send pricing and a few examples?"
+}

+Firestore Collections

+The backend currently uses collections such as:

+* campaigns
+* leads
+* campaign_templates

 Security Notes

-Before making the repository public:
+Before making this repository public:

-* do not commit .env
+* Do not commit .env
-* do not commit firebase-service-account.json
+* Do not commit firebase-service-account.json
-* do not commit real API keys
+* Do not commit real API keys
-* use .env.example instead of real secrets
+* Use .env.example instead of real secrets
-* rotate any secret that may already have been exposed
+* Rotate any secret that may already have been exposed

 Current Status